rabiul121/md-to-pdf/README.md

-# Mobile Servicing Training PDF Generator
+# Multilingual Markdown to PDF Generator

-This project provides an automated workflow to convert Bengali Markdown training materials (with emoji and symbols) into a professionally formatted PDF using Pandoc, XeLaTeX, and custom fonts.
+This project provides an automated workflow to convert Markdown training materials (Bengali, Arabic, English, Emoji, Symbols) into a professionally formatted PDF using Pandoc, XeLaTeX, custom fonts, and a Lua filter.

 ---

 ## Features

-- **Bengali and English Unicode support**
+- **Bengali, Arabic, and English Unicode support**
 - **Emoji and symbol rendering** (with fallback fonts)
 - **Custom LaTeX template** for clean, readable PDFs
 - **Automatic PDF regeneration and GitHub push** via shell script
-- **Lua filter** for Bengali, emoji, and symbol font handling
+- **Lua filter** for Bengali, Arabic, emoji, and symbol font handling

 ---